 They can even take you to different places during the day.
 You can use the same taxi for hours and at the end, you pay for example 120 Egyptian pounds per hour, or whatever you have agreed on with a driver.
 Pay a fair price for a good driver and everyone wins.

 Next: The other ways for getting around in Egypt

 When I move around in Hurghada, I also use taxi apps such as Uber or Careem.
 Uber and Careem are both working in Cairo.
 The cars are better than regular taxis and you don’t have to negotiate about the prices.
 To use these services you need an Egyptian sim card with an internet connection.

 If you decide to move around in the city, you can also use a microbus.
 Microbus is, even more, cheaper than the taxi (about 2.5.le/person) and very simple to use (just hop in and off).

 Some hotels in Hurghada have their own shuttle buses.
-Ask more details from your hotel staff.
+Ask for more details from your hotel staff.

-All in all, don’t be afraid to move from your hotel, explore Egypt, there is lots to see!
+All in all, don’t be afraid to move from your hotel, explore Egypt, there are lots to see!